tjesi/tjesi.github.io/_pages/academic.md

 ## Work in Progress

+Short paper: Verifiable Decryption for BGV, in submission.

+Lattice-Based Threshold Signatures.
+In progress.\
+Joint work with Kamil Doruk Gur and Jonathan Katz.

+Lattice-Based DC-networks.
+In progress.\
+Joint work with Andreea Alexandru.

 Verifiable Mix-Nets and Distributed Decryption for Voting from Lattice-based Assumptions, in submission.\
 Joint work with Diego F. Aranha, Carsten Baum and Kristian Gjøsteen.